Nareshk4255/DevOps-Sentia-Project/README.md

 - An architectual design for all the components and all the environments.
 - An IaC project for deploying an MVP demo.
-- Include a simple time log of the activities we have performed.
+- A simple time log of the activities we have performed.
 - A document of assumptions and decisions we have made.